 You may want to add your spouse to the property deed when you get married.

-Or you may only have gotten a mortgage in one name, but want to add your spouse to the title.
+Or you may only have gotten a mortgage in one name.

 This is common for spouses who:

 A quitclaim deed is an easy way to just add a spouse to the title of the property.

 When you quitclaim a property deed to add a spouse, you are not “quitting your claim” to the property.